cartesiam/neai_coffee_tutorial/README.md

-# Create your own smart Ukulele Chord Checker
+# Create your own smart italian coffee watcher
-This project contains the source code to create your own ukulele chord checker using Cartesiam's NanoEdge AI Library.
+This project contains the source code to create your own smart italian coffee watcher using Cartesiam's NanoEdge AI Library.
 Here is the [link to the tutorial](https://cartesiam-neai-docs.readthedocs-hosted.com/tutorials/coffee/coffee.html).

 ## What is NanoEdge AI Library ?